Running for Local Office

 Although the person signing the nomination papers must reside within the district, the person circulating the nomination papers does not need to live in the district or municipality.
 Circulators are only required to be U.S. citizens, age 18 or older on the date of circulation, and not otherwise disqualified as an elector by the provisions in State Statute 6.03.

 The circulator must certify the nomination papers after obtaining the signatures.
-Signatures dated after the date listed by the circulator will not be counted.
+Signatures dated after the date listed by the circulator are invalid and will not be counted.
 Nomination papers must be numbered.
-You may determine whether an address is in your district by checking online at My Vote Wisconsin.
+You may determine whether an address is in your district by checking online at the City Assessor's website, or Access Dane.
+Signatures for addresses outside of that district are invalid and will not be counted.

 |City of Madison Alderperson||20||40||§8.10(3)(j)|